Cotoneaster: How to grow cotoneaster, plus the best varieties

 A low-growing shrub with long, trailing stems and small evergreen leaves.
 Small clusters of spring flowers develop into shiny orange-red berries.
 45cm.
 AGM.
 RHS H6, USDA 5a-8b.

-Perhaps the best tree cultivar for fruit, with bunches of scarlet berries in autumn weighing down the arching branches.
+Perhaps the best tree cotoneaster for fruit, with bunches of scarlet berries in autumn weighing down the arching branches.
 Older leaves turn gold and fall as the berries ripen.
 5m.
 AGM.
 RHS H6, USDA 6a-9b.

 A compact evergreen shrub with stiff branches and tiny dark, evergreen leaves.
 A useful small shrub for rocky banks and under the light shade of deciduous trees.
 90cm.
 RHS H6, USDA 5a-9b.